 The house was built by George Washington Parke Custis (known as "Washington" Custis), a grandson of Martha Custis Washington.
 Washington Custis was adopted by George and Martha Washington after his own father's death at Yorktown.
 The house was located on the northern third of the Abingdon Estate that Washington Custis had inherited.
 (The ruins of Abingdon House will be our next stop.)
 Arlington House was begun in 1802, with the north wing finished in 1803 and the south wing finished one year later.
 Construction of the middle section was delayed for some years because upon the death of George Washington and the sale of his estate, Washington Custis decided to buy as much of the George Washington memorabilia as he could.
 So the Custis family lived here in the two wings for some years before the center part of the house was finished in 1817.

 Washington Custis favored the name Mount Washington for this spot, but was persuaded to name it Arlington after the ancestral home of the Custis family south of here in Virginia, that in turn had probably been named for an English town called Arlington.
 In 1831 a young U.S. Army officer named Robert E. Lee married Washington Custis' daughter, Mary Ann Randolph Custis, in this house.
 Lee came here to live with his family between his military assignments.
 When Washington Custis died in 1857, Lee took up residence here to set the estate straight.
 The Lees left the house in 1861 shortly after the Civil War began and the house was occupied by Union troops.
-(Later it was technically seized for non-payment of taxes that in fact Mrs. Lee had paid, but the payment was refused because she could not deliver it in person.)
+Arlington County was named for the house and estate, and a stylized version of the house was the County logo until its association with enslaved people led to a logo change in 2021.

 The Potomac River bridges below you have always been important to Arlington's development.
 The oldest was built where Chain Bridge now stands (far out of sight upstream from here to your left).
 It was built in 1797 by the merchants of Georgetown in their struggle to dominate the commerce of the area.
 The first bridge there was washed away several times by floods before replacement by a suspension bridge that hung from huge chains.
 The chains are long gone, but it is still known as Chain Bridge.
 The second bridge site was known as the Long Bridge, and was built in 1808 where the 14th Street Bridge is today, to your right.
 Next, the merchants of Alexandria, who were Georgetown's chief rivals, lobbied successfully for the Aqueduct Bridge, built in the 1840s on the current site of Key Bridge (to your left) to carry the C&O canal in a raised channel across the Potomac and down to Alexandria.
 Memorial Bridge (directly in front of you) was built in 1932 as a memorial to the reuniting of North and South, the reason for the wide sidewalks and ornamental railing.
 The various other standard Interstate bridges were all built in the 1960s or even more recently.